Slurm Job & Port Forwarding

 in this example), you should see something like this:

-That's is, a whole script to replace the Hostname
+is a whole script to replace the Hostname

 with whatever node is running your klone-container